baileys2/Portfolio/README.md

 	For similar reasons, `add()`, `remove()`, and `splice()` are the same running time as `find()` (linear), as all three methods have calls to `find()`, and then perform operations that are not based on the size of the LinkedList.
 	`Size()` is constant time; it only returns the numItems variable.

-* Select any of the following labs, and analyze the running times for each of your methods of your data structure: Queue, Linked List, Binary Search Tree, Heap, Hash Table, Graph (Adjacency List or Adjacency Matrix, you don't have to do both, but you can if you want)

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors